 The data is stored on the system as well as data that is moving across the network, into or out of the network is protected by the technical security controls.
 The protection offered must fulfil two distinct roles: first, it must prevent unauthorised personnel from accessing sensitive data and systems, and second, it must prevent employees from engaging in malicious behaviour.

 Administrative Network Security

-Administrative security controls consist of security policies and processes that control user behaviour, including how users are authenticated, their level of access and also how IT staff members implement changes to the infrastructure.
+Administrative security mechanisms consist of security processes and procedures that control user behaviour.
+This includes the manner in which users are authenticated, the level of access they have, and the manner in which IT staff members implement the changes to the facilities.